fdagner/geo-map__moodle-database-preset/README.md

 ## Getting started

-Download the source code and zip the files WITHOUT parent folder or download release file.
-Create a "Database" activity in Moodle and then upload the ZIP file in the "Presets" tab under "Import".

 In the list view template, you can specify the zoom level and map orientation using the coordinate:
 <br>
 <code>